Speculorg/Terminal/source/README.md

-# source
+# Source Directory

-This directory contains source codes for all components in the Speculorg.Terminal project.
+This directory contains all service and adapter source code for Speculorg.Terminal.